 - Their supervising administrator writes a letter supporting their eligibility for internal funding

-Funding is limited and awarded on a competitive basis.
+Program Funding: Funding is limited and awarded on a competitive basis.
 The number of awards given will depend on the size of awards and the quality of the proposals.
-Proposals are accepted any time during the year with a deadline of March 15.
+There will be two rounds of awards considered each year with the deadline dates of September 30 and March 15.
 Funding is valid upon notification of the award and will be available for one year from the notification date.
 Awardees should work with their department business manager to set up a cost object to fund expenses.

 - Develop a strong competitive application for programs such as the Fulbright or Guggenheim Faculty Fellowships